From the Resene Trade blog - Resene Professional development programme

 There are surprising regional differences in the rates when comparing similar average houses (for example) and for those engaged in work on this basis a simple analysis is:

-what’s left is the gross earning and this total divided by the time (as in number of hours) taken to paint the job gives you your earning rate.
-If it’s less than around $40-$45 for each hour spent on the job then the return is less than the average waged painter in full time employment!
+What’s left is the gross earning and this total divided by the time (as in number of hours) taken to paint the job gives you your earning rate.
+If it’s less than around $64 for each hour spent on the job then the return is less than the average waged painter in full time employment!

 Many new houses are painted and decorated on the basis of an inclusive rate per square metre of the floor plan.